thephez/dpp-spec/docs/data-contract.md

           ✔ should have at least one property
           ✔ should have no more than one property
-          ✔ should have property values only "asc" or "desc"
+          ✔ should have property values only "asc" or "desc" signatureSecurityLevelRequirement
+    ✔ should be a number
+    ✔ should be one of the available values
 ```

 ### Dependency Validation